silviabinda/open_hardware_workshop_baltan/README.md

 **Open Hardware Workshop**

-- by Silvia Binda Heiserova,
+- by Silvia Binda Heiserova
 - organised by Baltan Laboratiories
 - date: Saturday 18th of May, 2024
-- location: Eindhoven, The Netherlands
+- location: Stadslab, Eindhoven, The Netherlands

 In this repository, you can find all the contents and information used during the Open Hardware Workshop.